MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/unity-prefabs-and-sign-in.md

 ---
-title: Unity Prefabs and Scripted Sign-In
+title: Unity Prefabs and scripted sign-in
 description: Unity prefabs and Scripted Sign-In examples for Social services on Xbox Live. ms.date: 1/24/2018 ms.topic: get-started-article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, unity
 ---

-# Unity Prefabs and Scripted Sign-In
+# Unity Prefabs and scripted sign-in

 This article will guide you through adding Xbox Live sign-in to your Unity projects.
 There are two ways you can achieve sign-in, if you have downloaded the [Xbox Live Unity Plugin](https://github.com/Microsoft/xbox-live-unity-plugin):